Homoclinic points of symplectic partially hyperbolic systems with 2D centre: Preliminaries

-where $a_1=a_1(g)$ depends continuously on $g$. \end{pro} For a proof of above theorem, see \cite{Mos}.
-The formulation on the right side of \eqref{normal} is called the \emph{Birkhoff normal form} of $g$ at $p$, and $a_1=a_1(p;g)$ is called the (first) \emph{Birkhoff coefficient} of $g$ at $p$.
+See also \cite[Theorem 2.12]{Mos77}.
+The number $\tau_1=\tau_1(f, p)$ is called the first twist coefficient of $f$ around the fixed point $p$, the map $h$ is called the first-order Birkhoff normalization, and the map of the form \eqref{normal} is called the first-order Birkhoff Normal Form of $f$ at $p$.